aveek-brahmachari/MLDS-2021-Stryker-Hackathon/README.md

 The performance is measured by finding the Root Mean Square Error, across 100x4 points each in output_train.csv and train_ground_truth.csv

 The RMSE of the baseline algorithm implemented may vary due to the random nature of Gaussian Mixture Models.
 The RMSE given by the baseline code has been observed to vary between 35.00 and 36.00.

+The code can also be used to find RMSE for the rectangles independantly.
+However, the objective is to minimize the one for 100x4 points.

 ### Objective for the participants